 Personal Injury FAQs

-Thomson, Rogers will help you in your efforts to overcome the physical and financial obstacles you now face by advocating for your rights, in and out of the courtroom.
+Thomson Rogers will help you in your efforts to overcome the physical and financial obstacles you now face by advocating for your rights, in and out of the courtroom.
 First and foremost, our commitment is to maximize your financial compensation to help make tomorrow better.
 We will also, in appropriate cases, help build a custom rehabilitation team for you (made up of doctors, therapists and other health care practitioners) so that you can make the best possible recovery.

 We will always treat you with compassion and honesty – you can count on us to provide you with clear, comprehensive legal advice.

 Our office is located at 390 Bay Street in downtown Toronto, but, we provide our services to clients all across Ontario.
 We have clients from Ottawa to Sault Ste.
 Marie to Windsor to Niagara and everywhere in between.
 We will meet seriously injured accident victims in their homes or hospital rooms.
 No matter where you are located, we will come to you.
-Contact us to set up a meeting to discuss your case.
+Contact us to set up a meeting to discuss your personal injury case.

 Please download our brochure “What You Should Know If You Have Been Injured in a Car Accident’.
 This brochure provides current information about obtaining assistance to meet your needs through insurance benefits and other compensation following a car accident in Ontario.